Ian-j-cooke/Audit-Programs/As400 Audit Program.md

 Auditing settings - DSPSYSVAL SYSVAL(QAUD*) OUTPUT(*PRINT)

-For each of the above copy spool file to an output file (CPYSPLF command) Compare the output values to the values as recommend in the ìNotes to Auditorî section.
+For each of the above copy spool file to an output file (CPYSPLF command) Compare the output values to the values as recommend in the ‚ÄúNotes to Auditor‚Äù section.

 Also run
 PRTSYSSECA